IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 Identity monitoring

 You can find monitoring alerts at the top of your dashboard.
-IdentityForce will alert you if a breach occurred and walk you through how to fix it.
+IdentityForce will notify you if your data was found in a breach and how to address it.

-• Smart SSN tracker: Track if your SSN is being used in an out-of-the-ordinary way compared to your normal activity.
+• Smart SSN tracker: Flags if name and/or alias tied to your identity is being used in an out-of-the-ordinary way

 If you navigate to your Identity Vault, you can add more information to monitor like your driver's license, passport, mother's maiden name, and more.